 We identify here, four projects which have or are completing crucial work to build change and resilience in Ethiopia.
 These projects all gained some funding from the European Union, and incorporated innovative capacity building methods.

 Across the projects and within the EU Action plan for Integration and Inclusion there seem to be common themes around green solutions, sustainable solutions, entrepreneurship, digitisation and engagement in community action.
 The EU Action plan also provides planned policy adjustments for migrants within Europe: which are relevant in understanding how EU-AU relations can foster change.

 - Yegarachin (Green String)

-> Environment, Employment; ”Youth from rural sites were much more likely to combine work and school than those from urban sites… Most importantly, promotion of employment, job creation and entrepreneurship in line with the Youth Development and Change Strategy are crucial, especially since, at age 22, one in ten youth were neither working nor studying.”
+The Young Lives report suggests that “more emphasis should be given to basic infrastructure, health facilities, and child- and youth-friendly spaces and services”, while ”promotion of employment, job creation and entrepreneurship in line with the Youth Development and Change Strategy are crucial, especially since at age 22, one in ten youth were neither working nor studying.”